-These pigs, which have been bred and hybridized with domestic pigs, are referred to as “feral.”
+These pigs, bred and hybridized with domestic pigs, are “feral.”
 Wild pigs can live for up to 20 years, but their average lifespan is shorter — 4 to 8 years — due to high predation mortality rates.

 Yorkshire pigs are very active and have been used for cross-breeding superior genes into other pig species.

 There are, however, some health concerns to be aware of.
 Yorkshire pigs are quite large, and their weight can cause respiratory illnesses like pneumonia and bronchitis.

 While Yorkshire pigs have a reasonable lifespan, they do not make good domestic pets and are butchered at a younger age.